 Diabetes does not necessarily occur in everyone who takes statins.
 Statin use appears to increase the chance of getting diabetes for a number of reasons, including:

-Statin type and dosage: According to some research, some statins, including atorvastatin and rosuvastatin, may be somewhat more likely to cause diabetes than others.
-The risk could also rise if statins are used at higher doses.
+• Statin type and dosage: Some research shows that some statins such as atorvastatin and rosuvastatin might be a bit more likely to cause diabetes than others.
+The risk could also increase in case statins are used at increased dosages.

 You May Also Like To Read: How Are Sulphur Burps And Diabetes Related?